 Scott A. Flanagan, DVM

 Dr. Flanagan graduated with honors from the College of Veterinary Medicine at Texas A&M in 1993.
 After graduating he and his wife Mylea, who is also a 1993 graduate of the Texas A&M College of Veterinary Medicine, moved to Ft.
 Worth and entered private practice at small animal practices in Benbrook and Lake Worth.
 They moved to San Angelo in 1995 to operate Southside Animal Hospital owned by Dr. Guy Sheppard.
 In 1999 they purchased Southside from Dr. Sheppard and in 2006 they merged with West Texas Veterinary Clinic and built the current facility.
 The Drs.
-Flanagan have 4 young children ranging in age from two to ten.
-They both enjoy living on their ranch with many dogs, cats, sheep, horses and one llama!
+Flanagan have 4 children ranging in age from twelve to twenty.
+They both enjoy living on their ranch with many dogs, cats, sheep, goats and one llama!
 When not working at the clinic, they enjoy family activities with their children as well as reading and outdoor sports.
 The Flanagans are also passionate about helping to strengthen and encourage other families and have been working with a family ministry called Winning Families based in San Angelo since 1999.